Customising the Firestore Quickstart

 package-lock.json

-package-lock.json is (according to npm Docs) "automatically generated for any operations where npm modifies either the node_modules tree, or package.json.
-It describes the exact tree that was generated, such that subsequent installs are able to generate identical trees, regardless of intermediate dependency updates".
-Modify the name and version to match.
+package-lock.json is automatically generated whenever npm modifies the node_modules tree or package.json.
+According to the npm documentation, it describes the exact dependency tree that was generated so that subsequent installs produce identical results regardless of intermediate dependency updates.
+Update the name and version to match your package.json:

 "name": "yellowgreen",